 If a great deal of your time every day is spend reading e-mails, answering phone calls, updating appointments or perusing bills and account statements, you are missing out on opportunities to grow your business.

 Sure you’re busy but you are not coming anywhere near you goal of closing a sale.
 If you feel overworked and have nothing to show for it, you are wasting your time.
+Chances are you’re spending a lot of time on admin tasks.

 You should delegate administrative and supportive tasks to your real estate Virtual Assistant so you can focus more on the core functions of your business.
 You will remain busy but the tasks you accomplish will eventually translate to your bottom- line.